manaskarra/mkstocker-local/README.md

 # MKStocker - Personal Stock Portfolio Tracker

 A personal project born out of necessity.
 As someone who invests across various asset classes (stocks, ETFs, and cryptocurrencies), I needed a unified dashboard to track my entire portfolio in one place.
-Commercial apps often lack multi-currency support or charge premium fees for basic features.
+Commercial apps often cause unusual delays, lack multi-currency support or charge premium fees for even the most basic features.
 MKStocker gives me complete control over my financial data while providing the real-time insights I need to make informed investment decisions.
 Built using React and Flask, this project combines my passion for finance with my love for coding.

 ## Features